Cutting Red Tape for Campus Construction & Untangling Higher Ed Data

 What This Bill Actually Does

-At its core, Senate Bill 26-078 is a housekeeping bill with some serious teeth, specifically aimed at making Colorado's public colleges and universities more agile.
-The biggest change targets capital construction projects.
-Right now, if a state university wants to build or renovate a building using its own cash funds, it has to get approval from the Colorado Commission on Higher Education (CCHE) and legislative committees if the project costs more than $2 million.
+The biggest shift in this bill changes how Colorado handles campus buildings and infrastructure.
+Currently, if a state university wants to build something new or buy property using its own cash, the state requires a lengthy review process by the Colorado Commission on Higher Education and legislative committees for anything over $2 million.
 This bill bumps that threshold up to $5 million.
-It also completely exempts cash-funded projects from state review if the money doesn't come from student fees, provided the school hasn't used the state's bond intercept program in the last five years.
+It also completely exempts cash-funded capital projects from state review if the money doesn't come from student fees and the university hasn't leaned on the state's bond intercept program in the last five years.
+Bottom line: colleges can move faster on mid-sized upgrades without getting bogged down in state-level politics.

 What It Means for You